8 menstrual cup MYTHS to look out for

 MYTH 1: You need to replace your menstrual cup every year

-As an ethically minded business we’ve been wanting to set the record straight on this one for a while.
+As an ethical business, we’ve been wanting to set the record straight on this one for a while.
 The beauty of using a menstrual cup is that it is reusable.
 With proper care, a high-quality menstrual cup should last for years and years.
-We’ve heard from quite a few Mooncup® users who have been happily using theirs for as long as ten years!
+We’ve heard from quite a few real Mooncup® users who have been happily using theirs for as long as ten years!

-However, some say that your menstrual cup will need to be replaced as frequently as every year.
-While this may make sense commercially (a ‘one off purchase’ model is certainly less lucrative than repeat purchase!); at Mooncup Ltd we feel that one of the most central benefits of a menstrual cup is to put a stop to all that unnecessary waste.
+However, some say that your menstrual cup should be replaced as often as every year.
+While this may make sense commercially (a ‘one off purchase’ model is certainly less lucrative than repeat purchase!), at Mooncup Ltd we feel that one of the central benefits of a menstrual cup is to put a stop to all that unnecessary waste.

-At Mooncup we’re proud to shout about how long our product is designed to last for.
-While we may not have the multi-billion-pound budget of other sanitary giants, we’re pleased to say we’re completely committed to our ecological values.
+At Mooncup, we’re proud to shout about how long our product is designed to last for.
+We may not have the multi-billion-pound budget of disposable sanitary giants, but we’re pleased to say we’re totally committed to our ecological values.

 Sadly, this is not true.
-The quest to live a plastic free lifestyle can be a complicated path, and it’s easy to assume that using a menstrual cup will mean you’re having a completely “plastic-free” period.
-Meanwhile, many menstrual cups on the market today are made from TPE (thermosplastic elastomer) which is in fact, a plastic itself.
+It’s easy to assume that using a menstrual cup will mean you’re having a completely ‘plastic-free’ period.
+Meanwhile, many menstrual cups on the market today are made from TPE (thermosplastic elastomer) which is, in fact, a plastic itself.

 It’s also important to consider any single-use plastics involved.
 Is the packaging your cup comes in excessive in its use of plastic?
-Think: plastic bags, plastic coated packaging, plastic windows, unnecessary wrappers etc.
+Think: plastic bags, plastic-coated packaging, plastic windows, unnecessary wrappers and so on.

-Luckily, of course there are some deeply eco-minded menstrual cup manufacturers around – including ourselves of course. 😊 The Mooncup menstrual cup is made from medical-grade silicone – a high quality material which contains no dyes, BPA, phthalates, plastic, bleaches or toxins.
+Luckily there are some deeply eco-minded menstrual cup manufacturers around – including ourselves of course!
+The Mooncup menstrual cup is made in the UK from medical-grade silicone – a high quality material which contains no dyes, BPA, phthalates, plastic, bleaches or toxins.
 While silicone is indeed a synthetic compound, it is not a plastic hybrid.
 It is made from naturally occurring silicon found in silica (sandstone and quartz).
-Silicon is the second-most abundant element on the planet, after oxygen.
-(Royal Society of Chemistry).
+Silicon is the second most abundant element on the planet, after oxygen.

-And please be assured that simply by switching to a reusable menstrual cup you’ll be making a HUGE positive impact on the environment.
-Think how much plastic you’ll be diverting from landfill 😊
+Switching to a reusable menstrual cup you’ll be making a HUGE positive impact on the environment.
+Think how much plastic you’ll be diverting from landfill ?

 MYTH 3: Menstrual cups are a new invention